emwords: Recommended reading

 ‘Itchypencilitis’ is the curse of editors and authors – it’s that feeling of helplessness that you get when you see something misspelt, an apostrophe in the wrong place, meaning obscure, and you are driving and can’t write it down.
 Itchypencils are great fun to see and to think about afterwards!

-The first edition was published by the Canberra Society of Editors in 2011 and is now sold out.
-A revised edition is currently being prepared.
-To learn more, and to ask about ordering your copy of the new Working words, click on the book image to take you to our Enquiries page where you can ask for more information about the new Working words or ask to join the waiting list for orders.
+The first edition was published by the Canberra Society of Editors in 2011.
+A revision of this top seller is now available.
+To learn more, and to buy your copy of the new, fully revised Working words, click on the book image – leads to [Lacuna] Publishing – or contact us to request further information.

 Do you wish there was an easy way to learn to write emails and reports effectively?
 Did you miss out on learning about sentence and paragraph structure?
 Is English a second or third language for you?
 Is it hard to tell people you supervise at work that their writing could be improved, yet not know quite how to explain it?
 Would you like to be able to write effectively yourself, and be able to help others do the same?

-To learn more, and to get your copy of Effective writing, click on the book image (Lacuna Publishing) or contact us to request information.
+To learn more, and to get your copy of Effective writing, click on the book image – leads to [Lacuna] Publishing – or contact us to request further information.

 These two books are the latest in a long line of books Elizabeth has written since 1962.
 Here are some more:

-- The better letter, Qantas, Sydney, 1962 – a booklet about better letter writing for Qantas staff worldwide at the time
+- The better letter, Qantas, Sydney, 1962 – a booklet about better letter writing, a mini style guide for Qantas staff worldwide at the time

 - Secretarial projects – 1, Pitman, London, 1967 – book and tape – realistic office practice